kholia/OSX-KVM/README.md

 You may also find [this 'Announcing Amazon EC2 Mac instances for macOS' article](https://aws.amazon.com/about-aws/whats-new/2020/11/announcing-amazon-ec2-mac-instances-for-macos/
 ) interesting.

+> [!Note]
-Note: It is your responsibility to understand, and accept (or not accept) the Apple EULA.
+> It is your responsibility to understand, and accept (or not accept) the Apple EULA.

-Note: This is not legal advice, so please make the proper assessments yourself and discuss with your lawyers if you have any concerns (Text credit: Dortania)
+> This is not legal advice, so please make the proper assessments yourself and discuss with your lawyers if you have any concerns (Text credit: Dortania)

 ---